aa2il/wclock/README.md

 # Installation under Linux using uv:

-0) This seems to be the easiest/best ssolution.
-If you haven't done this yet, install uv:
+0) This seems to be the easiest/best solution.
+You will need to install uv on your system (once):

       curl -LsSf https://astral.sh/uv/install.sh | sh
       rehash